Bingerbrück

-Bingerbrück ([bɪŋɐˈbʁʏk]) is a Stadtteil of Bingen am Rhein, on the opposite side of the river Nahe from the old town of Bingen.
+Bingerbrück ([bɪŋɐˈbʁʏk]) is a Stadtteil of Bingen am Rhein that is located on the opposite bank of the river Nahe from the old town of Bingen.
 It was self-administering until 1969.

 Points of interest

 Binger Mäuseturm

 "The Mouse Tower of Bingen" - a customs tower built in 1298 on an island in the Rhine, lies in Bingerbrück's limits.

 Its name is part of a legend in which the villainous archbishop Hatto of Mainz plays a major role.
 To eradicate poverty, he had a number of poor people burnt in a shed, ironically commenting on their death cries: "Hear, hear how the mice squeak!"
 As punishment by the heavens he was plagued by mice, and he fled to the tower to secure himself.
 But the mice crossed the Rhine to the island, penetrated the tower, and devoured the bishop alive.

 History

 Roman Empire

 During the construction of the railway in the 1850s, an extensive Roman graveyard was found.